beffyd/Milestone-Project/readme.md

 unsplash for free images used in packages

-htmlcolorcodes.com for hex and rgba colour values
+htmlcolorcodes.com for hex and RGB colour values

-@gradar on codepen.io for their html and css slide show code I used on the index.html page (https://codepen.io/gradar/pen/BaavLLo)
+@gradar on codepen.io for their HTML and CSS slide show code I used on the index.html page (https://codepen.io/gradar/pen/BaavLLo)

-getbootstrap.com documentation on display:flex
+getbootstrap.com documentation on display: flex

-googles embedded iframe html used for the map on contact page
+Google embedded iframe HTML used for the map on the contact page

-## Screenshot of desktop and mobile view:

-Screen shots of the project can be viewed at: https://imgur.com/a/r9IIBvf

-## Wire frames:

-Wire frames made on Balsamiq can be viewed at: https://imgur.com/a/XHOppk2

-## Design
+## Thanks to:
-Colour Scheme
-The main colours used are light pink, purple and black.
+The Code Institute and London South Bank University for providing a fully funded course available to me.

+Thanks to my brother Joe who knows how to code.

+Thanks to Tom from MySpace for encouraging me to write my first code.

+Thanks to my mentor Jubril Akolade.

 ## Code tested on W3C: